Scoob1/atlas-higher_level_programming/python-almost_a_circle/README.md

-readme from almost a circle
+this is a readme for almost circle